DataDropApp/dd-push-js/README.md

-# dd-push-web
+# dd-push-js
-A simple library for accessing Data Drop pushes via the web.
+A simple library for accessing Data Drop pushes via the web and nodejs.